Call Today! 888-234-8376

 What is ALS?

-ALS first became famous with the ice bucket challenge, but people who have suffered from the disorder for a very long time.
-ALS stands for amyotrophic lateral scleroris and is described as a progressive neurodegenerative disorder.
+ALS stands for amyotrophic lateral sclerosis and is described as a progressive neurodegenerative disorder.

 Progressive: It continues to get worse with time.

-Neurodegnerative: The prefix “neuro” has to do with the neurons of the brain.
+Neurodegenerative: The prefix neuro has to do with the neurons of the brain.
 Degenerative has a similar meaning to progressive—it means to decline, deteriorate or get worse with time.

 ALS is not the only progressive neurodegenerative disease.
 What makes ALS distinct is the way it impacts the brain cells along with the spinal cord.
 Because the brain transmits information to the rest of the body via the spinal cord, any damage to this area can result in major problems.
 In the case of ALS, it causes muscle atrophy, impaired motor skills, and lack of control over movement.